Automatic Debiased Machine Learning via Riesz Regression: Introduction

 \section{Introduction}

-We give debiased machine learners of parameters of interest that depend on generalized linear regressions.
-Generalized linear regressions are functions of regressors in a linear set that make a residual orthogonal in the population to that linear set, where the residual may be nonlinear in the regression.
-These regressions generalize linear projections to nonlinear residuals.
-An important special case is a function of regressors that solves the first order conditions for a generalized linear model, Nelder and Wedderburn (1972).

-Many causal and structural parameters of economic interest depend on generalized regressions.
-Examples include policy effects, average derivatives, regression decompositions, average treatment effects, causal mediation, and parameters of economic structural models.
-Often, a generalized regression may be high dimensional, depending on many variables.
-There may be many covariates for policy effects, average derivatives, and treatment effects.
-There may be many prices and covariates in the economic demand for some commodity or state variables in a dynamic model.
-This paper is about estimating economic and causal parameters that depend on high dimensional generalized regressions.
-We innovate in allowing for high dimensional generalized regressions to estimate objects of interest.
+Many parameters of interest depend on regressions.
+Examples include treatment effects, regression decompositions, and policy effects.
+Often, a regression may be high dimensional, depending on many variables.
+For example there may be many covariates for treatment effects.
+Machine learning methods such as neural nets, random forests, and Lasso can be used to estimate parameters of interest that depend on high dimensional regressions.

-Machine learners provide remarkably good predictions in a variety of settings but are inherently biased.
-The bias arises from using regularization and/or model selection to control the variance of the prediction.
-To obtain small mean squared prediction errors, machine learners regularize and/or select among models so that variance and squared bias are balanced.
-Although such balance is good for prediction, it is not good for inference.
-Confidence intervals based on estimators with approximately balanced variance and squared bias will tend to have poor coverage.
-This inference problem can be even worse when machine learners are plugged into a formula for an effect of interest, which often has smaller variance but similar bias to the predictor.

-To reduce regularization and model selection bias we use a Neyman orthogonal moment function where there is no first-order effect of the generalized regression on the expected moment function.
-The orthogonal moment function is constructed by adding to an identifying moment an adjustment term that is the product of the residual and a function $\alpha_{0}$ in the linear space of possible regressions.
-This construction is model free and nonparametric, so that the regression learners have no first order effect on the moments for unrestricted, possibly misspecified, nonparametric distributions.
-Consequently the standard errors are robust to misspecification because they constructed from moment functions that are orthogonal under misspecification.

-We give learners of $\mathcal{\alpha}_{0}$ that are automatic, in the sense that they depend only on the object of interest and not on the form of $\mathcal{\alpha}_{0}$.
-The object of interest and the regression residual are used to form an objective function that is minimized in the population at the true $\mathcal{\alpha}_{0}$.
-We estimate this objective function in way that also depends only on the object of interest and the regression residual and minimize that estimate to learn $\alpha_{0}$.
-We give neural net learners of $\alpha_{0}$ based on this objective function with convergence rates for in terms of the width and depth of the network and the dimension and smoothness of the regression.
-We obtain the neural net rates from general critical radius and approximation rate conditions for the estimated objective function that could be used to obtain convergence rates for other learners of $\alpha_{0}$.